arguseyes/argus-eyes/readme.md

 ### Options

 Argus eyes can take several optional arguments on the CLI.
-Because `add` and `compare` take positional arguments, any of these options must be placed last.
+Because `capture` and `compare` take positional arguments, any of these options must be placed last.

 #### Config file